Log in

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-A perfume by Pozzo di Borgo for women, released in 2013.
-The scent is green-fruity.
-It is still in production.
+A perfume by Pozzo di Borgo for men, released in 1991.
+The scent is fresh-aquatic.
+The production was apparently discontinued.

 Compare